nazpins/naztech-automated-data-sorting-tools/naz-file-sorter-lite/README.md

 # NAZTECH File Sorter Lite

-NAZTECH File Sorter Lite is a Python script that helps you organize files in a directory by sorting them into folders based on their file extensions.
+NAZTECH File Sorter Lite is a program that helps you organize files in a directory by sorting them into folders based on their file extensions.
 It provides a simple and efficient way to keep your files organized and easily accessible.

 ## Features